 1. The most energizing foods have high prana

 Prana is the vital energy present in fresh vegetables and fruits and pure air that we breathe.
 One of the reasons for eating is to imbibe prana, so you want to choose foods that are high in prana.

 Incorporating more fresh vegetables and fruits in your diet will give you an immediate energy boost.
 It's also important to cut the vegetables and cook them fresh at every meal.
 Buying pre-cut vegetables means that you have already lost some of the prana.
 For that reason, buy vegetables and fruits whole for maximum vitality.

 2. Eat prana foods: Organic or locally-grown fruits and vegetables

 Organic foods have more prana than foods that have been polluted with chemical fertilizers and pesticides.
 If your body has to work hard to purify the chemicals every time you eat, you'll feel fatigued and toxic.

-One ayurvedic principle says that equal proportions of the elements is always enhancing.
+One Ayurvedic principle says that equal proportions of the elements enhances the food.
 Locally-grown herbs, fruits, vegetables and dairy products will have a more powerful and energizing biological impact.
 Herbs and plants grown in the desert are more helpful for the people who live in that kind of dry, hot climate.

 This principle doesn't apply to grains or beans, which are grown in different regions.
 And if you can't get locally-grown veggies or fruits, it's better to eat imported produce.
 The point here is that if you have a choice, buy or grow local produce for more vitality.